• Skip to primary navigation

 4. Pick out the shrimp and set aside.

 5. Layer the rice-quinoa with sautéed vegetables.
-Sprinkle oil, saffron water, lemon juice and steam it all together.
+Sprinkle oil, saffron water, lemon juice, place a lid and steam it all together.

 6. Serve the rice with shrimp arranged on the top.